FiatDemise/monero-for-all-brochure/USD/translation-english.md

 Receive it.
 Create a fundraiser at kuno.anne.media

-Buy it Peer to Peer (P2P).
+Buy XMR Peer to Peer (P2P) using
-1) Use localmonero.co to buy XMR
-2) Use Binance P2P to buy LTC or BCH, then exchange that for XMR in trocador.app or stealthex.io
+	localmonero.co

+Trade other crypto for XMR
+	on trocador.app or stealthex.io

 Mine it.
 Learn how at p2pool.io/#help